Search for missing boaters stretches to Charleston; looking for volunteers

 The United States Coast Guard says Brian McCluney and Justin Walker were reported to be leaving the Christopher Columbus boat ramp headed toward 8-A reef.
 Relatives of the family alerted the Coast Guard when the men didn’t return home as expected Friday night.

-As of Wednesday, more than 90,000 square miles over five days have been searched.
+As of Wednesday night, more than 90,000 square miles with an estimated 249 hours of active searches has occurred since Friday.

 “Time has become our enemy,” Jacksonville Fire Rescue Chief Keith Powers said.
 “Somethings got to happen.”

-The search started in in Cape Canaveral and has now stretched to Savannah, Charleston and as far north as Cape Hatters, North Carolina.
+The search started in in Cape Canaveral and has now stretched to the waters between Savannah and Charleston, and as far north as Cape Hatters, North Carolina.
 The search goes as far as 120 miles offshore.

 Lieutenant Jr. Phillip Vanderweit with the USCG Charleston sector said their 87 ft. cutter cormorant control boat is currently at sea searching for the missing boaters.